Sal-Vader/cronos-explorer-extension/index.md

 ## How information is used

-This information is used only to provide the extension's functionality, including wallet annotations, identity information, Method ID labels, private-tag search, transaction display and filtering tools, and visual customization of the Cronos Explorer interface.
+This information is used only to provide the extension’s functionality, including wallet annotations, identity information, Method ID labels, private-tag search, transaction display and filtering tools, and visual customization of the Cronos Explorer interface.

 ## Local storage